lethang7794/learning-github-actions/chap-11.md

 You can create you own custom action with:

 - composite action: consists of running steps (similar to a job)
-- JavaScript action: use a more powerful programming language (JavaScript) with the offical Actions Toolkit.
+- JavaScript action: use a more powerful programming language (JavaScript) with the official Actions Toolkit.
 - Docker container action: bundle the environment (or use any programming language)

 A custom action needs to have: